Globolobo/cra-redux-apollo/README.md

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 You will also see any lint errors in the console.

+Once the application is lodaded, use the searchbox at the top in order to search for any movie you desire

 ### `yarn test`